 Asset management firms have long planned off-site business continuity with a focus on operations.
 Of course, the access to data, financial accounts, and technology are critical to the smooth transition of workflow off-site.
-The emphasis has typically been supportive of the investment and technology groups and assumed that, while disruptive, the response will be short-term need.
+The emphasis has typically been supportive of the investment and technology groups and assumed that, while disruptive, the response will be a short-term need.

 As we have seen in the first quarter of 2020, an unexpected event can demand a significant reduction—or even elimination—of on-site staff.
 Naturally, the first step would be to determine where your staff is located during a disruption for business to proceed as normally as possible.

 A firm must be able to function at all levels, and the best way to achieve that is to examine every position for its off-site remote worker needs.
 A comprehensive data management and workflow platform can achieve these goals.

 Remote workers need access to as many aspects of their work as possible in order to be an effective team player.
 Every step of the investment process precipitates a series of notifications that propagate across the firm.
 When an investment decision is made, orders need to be sent to the trading desk.
 Risk control measures need to be examined, and compliance rules can come into play.

 A single transaction involves a surprising number of people, all of whom need to access the data, interact with databases, and update systems to keep co-workers informed—and working.
 By pooling this information and workflow into a single, robust data management platform, firms can ensure their daily business will continue uninterrupted during an event that demands secure remote work performance.

 From third-party services like Bloomberg or internal spreadsheets to trade order tracking systems and compliance checks, these siloed data sources can drag efficiency and productivity when the only way to access them is through more restrictive systems like email or texting.
-Even worse, face-to-face interaction only.
+Even worse, through face-to-face interaction only.

-document, trying to schedule a face-to-face meeting, or waiting for someone else to provide data is productivity lost.
-Remote workers will face even greater challenges if they do not have access to data, other staff, or need individual approval every time they need to utilize a different system.
+Even in the best of circumstances—on-site with all staff on deck—poor documentation management can reduce productivity.
+Every minute staff spend searching for a document, trying to schedule a face-to-face meeting, or waiting for someone else to provide data is productivity lost.
+Remote workers face even greater challenges if they do not have access to data, other staff, or need individual approval every time they must utilize a different system.

 The current crisis will inevitably change how all businesses operate.
 With the disruption of supply chains, reduced manufacturing in far-flung places, and the absence of staff in a centralized location, financial management firms of all sizes must plan for business disruption beyond short-term pressure events.

 How can your company demonstrate that it is flexible and nimble in addressing a crisis when clients need that assurance most.
 Operations and data management software platforms that integrate and unify investment teams, sales and marketing, compliance, risk control, and general administration must be the goal for every firm.